Bank of America Review: Online and In-Person Convenience

 - Does Bank of America offer free money for signing up for an account?

 - Currently, Bank of America offers a $100 promotion if you sign up for a new Advantage checking account.
 You'll have to sign up by June 30, 2021, and receive at least two qualifying direct deposits of $250 or more within 90 days of account opening.
+Additional terms and conditions apply.
+See the offer page for more details.

 Rates are subject to change.
 Information on accounts is accurate as of Nov.
 16, 2020.